SplineCam: Exact Visualization and Characterization of Deep Network Geometry and Decision Boundaries: Visualizing and Understanding Implicit Neural Representations

-For the P.E. network boundaries of some neurons seem to be periodically repeating across the input domain.
-This is due to the periodic wrapping of space induced by P.E., i.e., the input domain is wrapped around in the embedded space which gets cut by subsequent ReLU hyperplanes.
+For the PE network, boundaries of some neurons seem to be periodically repeating across the input domain.
+This is due to the periodic wrapping of space induced by PE, i.e., the input domain is wrapped around in the embedded space between $[-1,1]$ for each dimension, which gets cut by subsequent ReLU hyperplanes.
 The effect of periodicity is most evident for the first layer hyperplanes, as can be seen from the highlighted neuron in Fig.~\ref{fig:posenc}.
-Such repetition of neurons across different parts of the input space, significantly increases the number of regions and weight sharing across input space, which could be a possible reason for improved convergence \cite{nowlan1992simplifying}.
-We also see a layerwise learning of the boundary of the sphere, indicating how multiple neurons across different depths coordinate to complete the final regression task.
+Such repetition of neurons across different parts of the input space, \textit{significantly increases the number of regions and weight sharing across input space}, which could be a possible reason for improved convergence \cite{nowlan1992simplifying}.
+We also see a layerwise learning of the boundary of the sphere, indicating that multiple neurons across different depths coordinate to complete the final regression task.
 The absence of some neurons from the input space domain also shows that not all neurons actively partake in the regression task.
-For example, while for the first layer of the non-P.E. network, all $10$ hyperplanes intersect the input space, for the last layer only $4$ of the $10$ neurons intersect the input domain. \textit{This shows how different neurons create redundancy by remaining active/inactive for all possible inputs.}
+For example, while for the first layer of the non-PE network, all $10$ hyperplanes intersect the input domain, for the last layer only $4$ of the $10$ neurons intersect the input domain. \textit{This shows how different neurons create redundancy by remaining active/inactive for all possible inputs observed during training.}